Archival studies

 Accreditation

 The University of Missouri is accredited by the Higher Learning Commission, one of six regional institutional accreditors in the United States.
-The College of Education and Human Development is a member of the Teacher Education Accreditation Council.
 The library and information science master’s program is accredited by the American Library Association.

 Faculty spotlight